 Santa Rosa Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

-The per capita income in Santa Rosa Beach in 2010 was $35,326, which is upper middle income relative to Florida, and wealthy relative to the rest of the US.
-This equates to an annual income of $141,304 for a family of four.
+The per capita income in Santa Rosa Beach in 2010 was $39,640, which is wealthy relative to Florida and the nation.
+This equates to an annual income of $158,560 for a family of four.
 However, Santa Rosa Beach contains both very wealthy and poor people as well.

+Santa Rosa Beach is a somewhat ethnically-diverse town.
 The people who call Santa Rosa Beach home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Santa Rosa Beach residents report their race to be White, followed by Asian.
-Important ancestries of people in Santa Rosa Beach include German, Irish, French , and Italian.
+Important ancestries of people in Santa Rosa Beach include German, Irish, Italian, and French .

 The most common language spoken in Santa Rosa Beach is English.
 Other important languages spoken here include Spanish and Vietnamese.